 Selected topics in General Chemistry, Organic Chemistry and Biochemistry are studied during this one semester course.
 Topics will include chemical equations, stoichiometry, chemical nomenclature, functional groups, and classification of biological molecules with a focus on enzymes.
 The course is appropriate for exercise science or allied health students where no further chemical study is anticipated.
-Prerequisites: Math1101 or placement into Math2105 or higher

-CHEM 1101 General Chemistry I. (3 hrs. lec., 3 hrs. lab per week) (4) Fall or placement in MATH 2105 or higher
+CHEM 1101 General Chemistry I. (3 hrs. lec., 3 hrs. lab per week) (4) Fall